giswqs/geog-312/book/geospatial/maplibre.md

 m
 ```

-## Visualize vector data
+## Visualize Vector Data

-Leafmap provides a variety of methods to visualize vector data on the map.
+Leafmap provides a variety of methods to visualize vector data on a map, allowing you to display points, lines, polygons, and other vector shapes with custom styling and interactivity.

-### Point data
+### Point Data

+The following examples demonstrate how to display points on the map.

+- **Simple Marker**: Initializes the map centered on a specific latitude and longitude, then adds a static marker to the location.

+- **Draggable Marker**: Similar to the simple marker, but with an additional option to make the marker draggable.
+This allows users to reposition it directly on the map.

+- **Multiple Points with GeoJSON**: Loads point data from a GeoJSON file containing world city locations.
+After reading the data, it’s added to the map as a layer named “cities.”
+Popups can be enabled to display additional information when a user clicks on a city.

+- **Custom Symbol Layer**: Loads point data as symbols instead of markers and customizes the symbol layout using icons, which can be scaled to any size.

 ```{code-cell} ipython3
 m = leafmap.Map(center=[12.550343, 55.665957], zoom=8, style="positron")